In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground

 MONGOLIA

 In 2014, Russian military forces annexed Crimea on the Black Sea.
 Moscow-backed separatists also took control of the eastern industrial regions of Donetsk and Luhansk, which are on Russia’s border.
-On Tuesday forces entered those eastern regions and Putin called on Ukraine to accept Crimea as Russian territory.
+On Tuesday, forces entered those eastern regions and Putin called on Ukraine to accept that Crimea is Russian territory.

 Percentage of population that identified Russian as their first language